Hello sweet friends! I’ve got not one, but FOUR brand new thrifty basket makeovers coming to you today!

 All it needed was a mini transfer…

 I used bits of two different mini transfers on this sign.
-These are from a set of mini transfers called Classic Vintage Labels by Re-designed by Prima.
-If you search that name on Etsy, you should find several retailers that have them.
+These are from a set of mini transfers called Classic Vintage Labels by Re-designed by Prima, and you can find them in my shop HERE.

 Again, I used the cheat method and my layering block to faux distress this little piece as well: